Can We Fire an Employee for Rude Behavior Without a Warning or Severance Pay?

 Hi,

 Please document the verbal warnings and file the same in his personal file.
-In case of no improvement start issuing warning letters asking him to realign his working style and further proceed with termination.
-But ensure you follow the disciplinary process.
-The other probability is in case of multiple of warnings he himself might submit resignation.
+In case of no improvement, start issuing warning letters asking him to realign his working style and further proceed with termination.
+Ensure you follow the disciplinary process.
+The other possibility is that in case of multiple warnings, he himself might submit resignation.

 Jani Divyesh